ビザの申請は千葉でビザ申請を専門で行なっているamie行政書士へ

 If the child is to attend a public elementary or junior high school, a relative or other custodian must have the principal’s seal of the elementary or junior high school in the area of residence stamped on the application form in advance.
 There are many other required documents, and they also vary depending on the individual’s background.

-Obtaining a visa is more difficult than for students studying at universities or Japanese language schools.
+Obtaining this visa is more difficult than for students studying at universities or Japanese language schools.
 If you are considering sending your child to study in Japan, please contact us.

 Profile